 We arrived at Texel around 11 AM, and went to the island’s ‘capital’, Den Burg, which is the biggest village on it.
 Tourist information office is here, as well as many restaurants, caffes and shops.
 It is definitely a good place to start exploring the island.

-In its very center there is a cute little square where we had a coffee and a very good poffertjes (I would even say they were the best one I ever had) in Lindeboom Pofferglop.
-The weather was amazing, so it was a beautiful place to rest a bit.
-There is a nice open children playground and a park in front of the restaurant.
+In its very centre, there is a cute little square where we had a coffee and a very good poffertjes (I would even say they were the best one I ever had) in Lindeboom Pofferglop.
+The weather was terrific, so it was a beautiful place to rest a bit.
+There are a nice open children playground and a park in front of the restaurant.

 After the refreshment there we went to Ecomare, a seal shelter and a nature museum.
 I was so impressed with its story.
-The seal population is threatened in North Sea by the flow of polluting waste materials and drowning in a fish nets.
-In order to help them, Ecomare is taking care of sick animals by providing shelter and care for them.
-When they are healed, they are going back to their natural habitat, to North Sea.
+The seal population is threatened in the North Sea by the flow of polluting waste materials and drowning in fish nets.
+To help them, Ecomare is taking care of sick animals by providing shelter and care for them.
+When they are healed, they are going back to their natural habitat, to the North Sea.

 The Dunes of Texel National park

-We were very lucky because our hotel was located on a border of the National park.
+We were fortunate because our hotel was located on a border of the National park.
 We stayed in Bos en Duin in the apartment with a beautiful view to the forest and fields.
-They also have a very nice restaurant, where we had a dinner.
-Once again, I was amazed with the attention they are giving to the youngest visitors.
-When we came Karlo got some coloring paper and crayons, so we had time to enjoy our dinner.
-The food was also amazing, we had a three course dinner which was one of the best I had in the Netherlands, but the desert definitely won it!
+They also have a very nice restaurant where we had dinner.
+Once again, I was amazed at the attention they are giving to the youngest visitors.
+When we came, Karlo got some colouring paper and crayons, so we had time to enjoy our dinner.
+The food was also amazing, we had a three-course dinner, which was one of the best I had in the Netherlands, but the desert definitely won it!
 There is a great playground at the back with a lot of toys to play with.
 We just loved it!

-After a peaceful and relaxing night (I know that this has been said from someone who lives in the city center, but it was so dark and quite during the night) the day two was reserved for the beach.
-It took us around 20 minutes to cycle there and since we came very early (thanks to our early bird Karlo) we were completely alone there.
+After a peaceful and relaxing night (I know that this has been said from someone who lives in the city centre, but it was so dark and quiet during the night) the day two was reserved for the beach.
+It took us around 20 minutes to cycle there, and since we came very early (thanks to our early bird Karlo), we were completely alone there.

 The beach was amazing!
-The combination of a white sand and a dark blue sea gives it almost the surreal look.
-I could spend hours there just staring to the sea.
+The combination of white sand and a dark blue sea gives it almost the surreal look.
+I could spend hours there just starring to the sea.
 Since it faces the open sea and the waves were huge, it must be the heaven for the surfers.

 There are many restaurants there so you can easily spend the day at the beach.

-We decided not to have a break there, but to went back to the forest, which was only five minutes ride away.
+We decided not to have a break there but to go back to the forest, which was only five minutes ride away.
 So there, we founded another beautiful place – Bospaviljoen ‘t Turfveld.
-It is located in a middle of the forest, but it has everything you need.
+It is located in the middle of the forest, but it has everything you need.
 We tried Taxel cake while Karlo was playing just next to us.
-Do I need to say that caffe had a changing room and a high chairs for children?
+Do I need to say that caffe had a changing room and high chairs for children?

 After some more cycling and a picnic lunch at Den Burg we went to the ferry and left the Texel.

-The best thing in Texel for me was the huge variety of landscapes combined with the feeling of isolation.
+The best thing in Texel for me was the vast variety of landscapes combined with the feeling of isolation.
 You can really feel that you are on the island and that there are not so many people there.
-And than the smell of the nature, the trees, meadows and the sea.
+And then the smell of nature, the trees, meadows and the sea.

-The Texel Island is a great weekend trip and we will definitely come back!
+Texel Island is a great weekend trip, and we will definitely come back!